Technology Tales

 27th January 2008

-Following on from my earlier musings of the subject, I finally have got the BBC’s iPlayer going on my Ubuntu set up.
-To do this, I needed to get my hands on the plug-in files nphelix.so and nphelix.xpt.
+Following on from my earlier musings on the subject, I finally have got the BBC's iPlayer going on my Ubuntu set up.
+To accomplish this, I needed to get my hands on the plug-in files nphelix.so and nphelix.xpt.
 Once that was done (more on how I did that later), I popped the former into /usr/lib/firefox/plugins, the latter into /usr/lib/firefox/components and restarted Firefox.
-I think that a system restart might have helped me too, even if it was done another reason.
+I think that a system restart might have helped me too, even if it was done for another reason.
 The files themselves were culled from the RealPlayer folder populated by the installer (realplay-10.0.9.809-linux-2.2-libc6-gcc32-i586.bin was what I used) that I had downloaded from the Helix Community website; the plugin files were found in the mozilla subfolder under RealPlayer.

 BBC iPlayer